 In Belgium, the most important reason to leave a religion was 'gradually drifting away from religion', but a large number of people also mentioned 'no longer believing in their religion's teachings'.
 The same survey in the Netherlands led to similar conclusions.
 According to a majority, the place of religion in life was just not too important, or not at all important.

 Since the 1960s, with the arrival of migrant workers, inhabitants of former colonies and refugees, the number of Muslims in Europe has increased.
 In 2015, approximately 13,000 Muslims lived in Finland.
 In Italy, foreign nationals who identified as Muslim numbered roughly 1.4 million.
 Approximately 425,000 of these Muslims were of Moroccan nationality, and a further 215,000 came from Albania.
 About five percent of the population in the Netherlands practiced Islam in 2015, most of them coming from Turkish and Moroccan backgrounds.

 Alternative religions are becoming increasingly popular in Europe.
-In Italy, over 16,000 people were following exoteric and ancient wisdom religions in 2015.
-That year, 35 individuals in Finland identified themselves as involved in indigenous religions and neo-paganism.
+In Italy, over 16,000 people were following exoteric and ancient wisdom religions in 2017.
+In 2015, 35 individuals in Finland identified themselves as involved in indigenous religions and neo-paganism.
 In many other countries however, numbers are not tracked and it remains unclear how many people follow a religion different from the largest world religions.